 Things to Do:

-- If you decide to travel here only via Hwy 5, make a detour (approx. 35km/22mi) to visit Sun Peaks Resort – one of the most popular destinations around for skiing, hiking, mountain biking, and golfing.
+• If you decide to travel here only via Hwy 5, make a detour (approx. 35km/22mi) to visit Sun Peaks Resort – one of the most popular destinations around for skiing, hiking, mountain biking, and golfing.
 Here, you’ll find an abundance of epic mountainside accommodations.
-Please note that there are no charging stations along this detour.
+There is also a J-1772 charging station located at the Sun Peaks Skating Rink.

 Places to Stay: